 Fortunately with the success the game has been standardized little by little to finally arrive at the rules and dimensions that we know today.

 For two years, the Padel finally took off tremendously.
 People who try are passionate about Padel, young and old alike.
 I had knee surgery and yet the Padel allows me to have a lot of fun.
 I play it almost every day with my wife and all the neighbors who have all been there.
-My land is in my garden, that's to tell you.
+My land is in my garden, that's to say to you.

 What is the future of Padel for you ?